malloc2048/invaders/readme.md

 ## Build Instructions
 ### Available Targets
+All built executables are put into the bin directory in the root of the project.
 * all - this is the default of the generated make file (builds all following targets)
 * invaders - the game
 * disassembler - utility to disassemble the invaders ROM file